galahad-creative/idle-mmo-wiki/README.md

 - **List All Changes**: Each PR must include a detailed list of all changes made.
 This should be clearly outlined in the pull request description.

 ## Additional Contribution Notes
 Please note the following additional requirements to maintain the integrity and usefulness of the Wiki:

 - **Language Support**: Currently, we only support content in English.
 Contributions in other languages will not be accepted.
 - **Separate Pull Requests**: Keep your pull requests (PRs) small.
 If a PR contains hundreds of changes, it risks rejection if even a single line violates our guidelines.
-Separate your changes into multiple PRs to facilitate easier review and prevent wholesale rejection.
+Split large updates into multiple PRs for simpler reviews and better approval chances.
 - **Image Usage**: Only images hosted on the IdleMMO CDN are allowed.
 Obtain these by copying an image URL directly from the game.
 - **Factual Content**: Ensure that all contributions are factual and unbiased.
 Avoid opinions or subjective statements.
 - **Appropriate Language**: Use clear, straightforward, and appropriate language that is easy to understand.